Skip to main content

 • Good liquidity required

-Fixed rate is a variant of the standard swap that locks the exchange rate at quote time.
+Fixed rate locks the exchange rate at quote time.
 The user receives exactly the quoted amountOut regardless of market movement, as long as the exchange is created before validUntil expires.
+On a private swap the lock spans both hops, and expires at whichever hop expires first.

 Technical Flow for Integrators

-For detailed integration steps, see the Fixed Rate Swap Integration Guide.
+For detailed integration steps, see the Fixed Rate & Reverse Quote guide.

 Pros and Cons